-I love to entertain and have some wonderful tips to make sure that your dinner party, cocktail party, or any kind of party you throw is a SUCCESS!
+I love to entertain and have some wonderful tips to make sure that your dinner party, cocktail party, or any kind of party is a SUCCESS!

 There is nothing worse than being invited to dinner only to arrive and discover that the hostess has done nothing to prepare for it beforehand.
 This not only makes guests feel unwelcome, it also makes them feel unimportant.

 My mother was a perfect hostess- always tactful, diplomatic, polite and generous with our good wine and food.
 Our guests were always pleased and grateful when they went home.
 She received many compliments for her hostessing skills and I have always looked to her as an example.